adedomin/CSC311-game-design/_posts/2015-01-17-Setting-up-an-FTP-and-Generating-a-x509-cert.md

 Since filezilla is on sourceforge, and I'm using windows (purely for the benefit of other windows users who may need help, since I can't stand windows myself), I'd have to download some malware downloader thing that can load god knows what binaries on my machine; to avoid this, I recommend [chocolatey](https://chocolatey.org) which will allow you to type choco install filezilla without worrying about the malware garbage sourceforge tries to push on windows users.

 If you are following along and can't login to your ftp, try setting your pam_service_name=ftp.
 That fixed my login issues.

+for further reading on other server configurations, see [Ubuntu's Server Guide](https://help.ubuntu.com/14.04/serverguide/index.html)